luispuerto/luispuerto-net/_posts/2018-03-12-qgis-on-macos-with-homebrew.md

 * * *

 Just a couple days ago I was about to write a post about how difficult, or almost impossible, is to install the last versions of QGIS on macOS right now.
-Everything started, I believe, when [gdal](http://www.gdal.org) package got update at the beginning of the week and that broke my install of QGIS 2 even thought, and to be honest, I really don&#8217;t know if all this mess was caused for that update, or by the update of the python formulae in Homebrew.
-Anyhow, usually these problems are solved just rebuilding the app from source using the new packages, but in this occasion that solution wasn&#8217;t working.
+Everything started, I believe, when [gdal](http://www.gdal.org) package got update at the beginning of the week and that broke my install of QGIS 2 even thought, and to be honest, I really don't know if all this mess was caused for that update, or by the update of the python formulae in Homebrew.
+Anyhow, usually these problems are solved just rebuilding the app from source using the new packages, but in this occasion that solution wasn't working.

 Homebrew decided that on the first of March the behavior of the Python formulae and the name, and I believe the name of the formulae, was going to change to be more consistent.
 To sum a little bit up, after the change `python` was going to point to `python3` in your shell and `python2` is going point to so `python2` –or something like that.
-However, the change in the command in the CLI  broke a truckload of third party software, and seems that also wasn&#8217;t compliant with [Python&#8217;s policy](https://www.python.org/dev/peps/pep-0394/).
-So&#8230; they decided [to change some things back](https://discourse.brew.sh/t/python-and-pep-394/1813) –CLI commands, no formulae names– and now seems that `python` ➜ `python2` and `python3` ➜ `python3`.
-If you are confused, don&#8217;t worry, am I also.
-Besides, since I&#8217;m not an expert in the matter and I&#8217;ve perhaps missed something in all this chaos.
-In consequence&#8230; **[I really don&#8217;t know!](https://media1.tenor.com/images/499592e35e9cdf56bfdcb11eaf9d891d/tenor.gif?itemid=5607416)**.
+However, the change in the command in the CLI  broke a truckload of third party software, and seems that also wasn't compliant with [Python's policy](https://www.python.org/dev/peps/pep-0394/).
+So… they decided [to change some things back](https://discourse.brew.sh/t/python-and-pep-394/1813) –CLI commands, no formulae names– and now seems that `python` ➜ `python2` and `python3` ➜ `python3`.
+If you are confused, don't worry, am I also.
+Besides, since I'm not an expert in the matter and I've perhaps missed something in all this chaos.
+In consequence… **[I really don't know!](https://media1.tenor.com/images/499592e35e9cdf56bfdcb11eaf9d891d/tenor.gif?itemid=5607416)**.

-Anyhow and right now, with the current state of Homebrew and the [OSGeo/homebrew-osgeo4mac](https://github.com/OSGeo/homebrew-osgeo4mac) tap, it&#8217;s quite difficult to install the last versions of QGIS in macOS.
-A few weeks ago, QGIS released QGIS 3 Girona, however it&#8217;s only possible to install it right now in Windows and Linux.
-Usually on macOS the releases has been a little bit slower than in other platforms basically because QGIS has really few developers able to work on macOS and seems that things aren&#8217;t as easy as in other platforms.
-Traditionally, Homebrew has come to the rescue with [OSGeo/homebrew-osgeo4mac](https://github.com/OSGeo/homebrew-osgeo4mac) tap, which you can build your own version of QGIS, but that repo hasn&#8217;t been update almost since the beginning of December.
-This time the delay not only mean that the macOS users not only can&#8217;t install the last small incremental change version, but that for more than 3 weeks we aren&#8217;t able to install the last version, which means a big leap from version 2 to 3.
+Anyhow and right now, with the current state of Homebrew and the [OSGeo/homebrew-osgeo4mac](https://github.com/OSGeo/homebrew-osgeo4mac) tap, it's quite difficult to install the last versions of QGIS in macOS.
+A few weeks ago, QGIS released QGIS 3 Girona, however it's only possible to install it right now in Windows and Linux.
+Usually on macOS the releases has been a little bit slower than in other platforms basically because QGIS has really few developers able to work on macOS and seems that things aren't as easy as in other platforms.
+Traditionally, Homebrew has come to the rescue with [OSGeo/homebrew-osgeo4mac](https://github.com/OSGeo/homebrew-osgeo4mac) tap, which you can build your own version of QGIS, but that repo hasn't been update almost since the beginning of December.
+This time the delay not only mean that the macOS users not only can't install the last small incremental change version, but that for more than 3 weeks we aren't able to install the last version, which means a big leap from version 2 to 3.

 This left the macOS users a little bit hanging although we still can download the _official_ build for macOS in the [KyngChaos](http://www.kyngchaos.com/software/qgis){.reference.external} download page, where you can find the 2.18.14 version.
-The problem is that version isn&#8217;t even the last version of the [long-term repository release](https://en.wikipedia.org/wiki/Long-term_support), which is 2.18.17.
+The problem is that version isn't even the last version of the [long-term repository release](https://en.wikipedia.org/wiki/Long-term_support), which is 2.18.17.

 Nevertheless, this weekend I was able to rebuild the last version of the LTR of QGIS 2 and the developer version of QGIS3.
-I really don&#8217;t know how stable is the QGIS 3 developer version, but at least at first sight everything works and the app even open faster than the QGIS 2.
+I really don't know how stable is the QGIS 3 developer version, but at least at first sight everything works and the app even open faster than the QGIS 2.

 # How to install the last version of QGIS 2?